The Sadie Nash Leadership Project (SNLP) promotes leadership and activism among young women in New York City and New Jersey.

 - address any phase of a woman's and/or girl's life

-Our grant program will review applications from nonprofit organizations in three annual cycles along the following themes:
+Our grant program has reviewed applications from nonprofit organizations in three annual cycles along the following themes:

 Year 1 (2010): Achieving Personal Transformation